quanc1989/SV-ONT-Tibetan/README.md

-## Pipeline for Multi-sample SV-calling and annotation.
+## Pipeline for Multi-sample SV-calling and annotation

 ### Script: pipeline.sv-calling.sh